2010 German Grand Prix: Race

 Elsewhere, Force India committed an error when bringing their drivers in early.
 Liuzzi made contact with Sutil which damaged his front wing.
 The team had been expecting Liuzzi to pit before Sutil, but the latter was the first to arrive into the team's pit stall.
 It was only after both drivers had returned to the circuit that the team realised they had accidentally placed Liuzzi's tyres on Sutil's car and Sutil's tyres on Liuzzi's.
 Buemi was pushed back into his garage and became the race's first retirement with accident damage on the second lap.
 Hamilton was running close behind Vettel but despite his car's straight-line speed advantage, he was unable to affect an overtaking manoeuvre.
 Hamilton later dropped further away from Vettel.
-Trulli became afflicted with an gearbox issue which meant he was unable to select second gear, and his mechanics pushed his Lotus T127 back into his garage where they attempted to rectify the issue without success.
+Trulli became afflicted with a gearbox issue which meant he was unable to select second gear, and his mechanics pushed his Lotus T127 back into his garage where they attempted to rectify the issue without success.
 Alonso recorded lap times faster than teammate Massa which reduced the gap to 1.1 seconds by the conclusion of lap six.
 Trulli was released from his garage by his team but drove slowly around the circuit and elected to retire on the next lap.

 Massa responded to Alonso's quick pace with his fastest lap time to increase the gap by four-tenths of a second.
 Button ran wide at the first corner and fell further behind sixth-place driver Webber.
 Hamilton set a slow time which allowed Webber to close the gap to the former.
 Vettel became the first driver to make a scheduled pit stop for the hard-compound tyres on the 12th lap, and rejoined in sixth in front of Kubica.
 It was part of a strategy by Red Bull to place him into clear air in the hopes that he could make up some time on the leading Ferrari cars.
 Alguersuari drove alongside Yamamoto over the start/finish line and he made a pass for 19th entering the first corner on the same lap.
 Ferrari responded to Red Bull's decision by bringing Alonso and Massa in for their stops in quick succession, handing the lead to Button.
 Alonso rejoined ahead of Vettel, and was followed by Webber, but he exited the pit lane among a pack of slower cars and was immediately challenged by Kobayashi.
 Massa began to struggle with tyre temperatures and locked-up at turn two, and lost the balance of his car at the turn six hairpin.